 Official website: http://www.westgate.co.jp/

 Okay maybe this isn’t a company, and maybe it’s a little easier said than done.
-But if you you get hired directly by a BOE, you can bypass the public school middle man.
+But if you get hired directly by a BOE, you can bypass the public school middle man.
 Often the low pay you receive as a standard ALT is the result of the dispatch company you work for.
-The dispatch company give you a cut of what they receive from the BOE.
+The dispatch company gives you a cut of what they receive from the BOE.

 Why this is good: